Where Does Sugar Enter the Blood?

 Most proteins get digested here.
 The food comprises of semi-digested, acidic, and pulpy mix called chyme.

-The softened and lubricated boluses get subjected to more mechanical breakdown.
+The softened and lubricated boluses are subjected to more mechanical breakdown.
 Contractions and expansion of the stomach muscles break them further.
-Here, the bolusesmix with gastric juices are secreted by the gastric glands.
+The gastric glands secrete gastric juices, which mix with the boluses.

 Digestion in the Intestines

 It’s where most sugar enters the blood.
-It’s divided into three parts, duodenum, jejunum, and ileum.
+It’s divided into the duodenum, the jejunum, and the ileum.

 Duodenum

-It’s the first part of the small intestines.
+It’s the first part of the small intestine.
 It receives semi-digested food from the stomach.
-It stimulates the secretion of hormones that stimulates the release of the pancreas.
+It stimulates the secretion of hormones that stimulate the release of the pancreas.
 The pancreas releases pancreatic juice that contains the pancreatic amylase enzyme.

 It also leads to more lubricant secretion to prevent friction against the mucosal layer.
-Neutralization of the gastric juice and pancreatic enzyme takes place.
-Further digestion takes place during this process.
-The lower lining of the duodenum begins absorbing some nutrients before it’s moved to the jejunum.
+The gastric juice and pancreatic enzymes neutralize, and further digestion occurs during this process.
+The lower lining of the duodenum begins absorbing some nutrients before they are moved to the jejunum.

 Jejunum

-With the help of the pancreatic enzyme, most carbohydrates get broken down into soluble portions.
-At this point, disaccharides emerge from the combination of two simple sugar.
-It is possible by enzymes maltase, sucrase, and lactase.
+Most carbohydrates are broken down into soluble portions with the help of the pancreatic enzyme.
+At this point, disaccharides emerge from the combination of two simple sugars.
+The enzymes maltase, sucrase, and lactase make this possible.

 Glucose also enters the blood through active transport.
-The transportation of sodium ions from the intestines to the bloodstream causes a concentration gradient.
-The process results in a higher concentration of sodium ions in the intestines than in the bloodstream.
+The transportation of sodium ions from the intestines to the bloodstream causes a concentration gradient, resulting in a higher concentration of sodium ions in the intestines than in the bloodstream.

 It causes the diffusion of sodium ions from the intestinal walls to the bloodstream.
-Transportation of the sodium ions carries along with glucose to the bloodstream.
+The sodium ions are transported along with glucose to the bloodstream.

 Lastly, only enough glucose enters the blood as energy.
-It’s this glucose that enables us to carry out our daily activities.
+This glucose enables us to carry out our daily activities.
 After absorption, the liver stores excess glucose as glycogen.

 The insulin enzyme is responsible for balancing the glucose levels in the body.